 48 hours in Wellington

-You’re going to need energy to tackle the city’s sights so start the day with breakfast at one of Wellington’s top cafés.
+You’ll need energy to tackle the city’s sights so start the day with breakfast at one of Wellington’s top cafés.
 The coffee in Wellington is legendary.
-There are many local roasteries that keep cafés well supplied so a quality brew is never far away.
+Many local roasteries keep cafés well supplied so a quality brew is never far away.
 If you want an ocean view while you plan your day, try the cafés around the harbour and along the southern coastline.
 Travelling for a view to accompany your eggs is worth it.
 If you don’t have a car for your weekend odyssey don’t fret.
 When you feel peckish it’s likely there will be a great café or restaurant around the corner.
+On Cuba Street, you could grab a seat in the window at Midnight Espresso or Fidels and watch the street life walk by.
+Alternatively, you can settle into the plush surroundings at Loretta’s or Floriditas.
+Cuba Street is well known for the bohemian style of its residents.
+It helps that a collection of secondhand and retro stores have set up shop there.
+You can get your thrift on by searching for a vintage gem or pre-loved treasure.

 Unable to render element

-Speaking of the waterfront, taking a stroll and exploring the water’s edge is a required experience for any weekend away.
-Check out the public art along the way, or if you want a deep dive head to Te Papa.
-The largest museum in the country takes pride of place on Wellington’s waterfront.
+After breakfast and a spot of browsing you should take in the sea air.
+Wellington’s waterfront is magnificent, and a visit is obligatory for any weekend vacationer.
+Take a stroll and explore the water’s edge.
+There’s public art along the way, and galleries and museums to visit.
+Take a deep dive into history at Te Papa.
+The largest museum in the country takes pride of place on the waterfront.
 At 36,000 square metres and six stories high, it contains a vast repository of over 800,000 artworks, objects, and specimens.

 Unable to render element